 - Additional composite soil samples are needed from the soil removed during excavation in order to determine the proper treatment for excavated soil.
 The soil pile should be mixed before collecting the samples.
 The following table illustrates the additional number of samples required to evaluate the excavated soil.
 Refer to MDA guidance document GD11 Soil Sampling Guidance for more information on stockpiling samples.

 We suggest samples be analyzed for total Kjeldahl nitrogen (TKN), nitrate-nitrogen, MDA List 1 pesticides, and any other agricultural chemicals that, due to past practices may be present in the area of construction.
+The MDA List 1 pesticides are listed in Guidance Document 26 Analytical Lists for Pesticide Incident Investigations.

 If you observe any agricultural chemical contamination, such as stains or residue in soil, or if the laboratory analyses of soil or water samples detect contamination, you should immediately notify the MDA by contacting the Minnesota Duty Officer at (651) 649-5451 or 1-800-422-0798 to report the suspected incident.
 MDA staff may request that a pre-construction assessment report be submitted for review.
 The report should include all laboratory results, a map of the facility as it looks prior to construction with the sample locations noted on it, and a map of the facility as it is proposed to be constructed.